Legal Settlements

 Policy

 Countable income is used to determine an income budget.
-(See Income Budgeting to see how FAA determines the income budget.)
+(See Income Budgeting for how FAA determines the income budget.)
 FAA needs to know about income that is both countable and not countable to determine whether a budgetary unit’s expenses are exceeding their income.
 (See Income Eligibility for more information about how FAA uses countable and not countable income.)

-For NA, any portion of the settlement that is designated to pay for the budgetary unit’s expenses should be treated as a reimbursement.
+For NA, when any portion of the legal settlement payment is designated to pay for the budgetary unit’s expenses, all of the following apply:

 For CA, legal settlements received in payments, less any attorney fees, are countable as income in the month received.

-Legal settlement payments made by any of the following are exceptions to this policy and have their own specific policies that need to be followed:
+Legal settlement payments made by any of the following are exceptions to this policy and have their specific policies that need to be followed:

 Agent Orange